David5p/family_shopping_list/README.md

   <img src="assets/images/lasagne.png"alt="lasagne error" />
 </p>

 - This issue was fixed using fuzzy matching.
-However my mentor pointed out if a user has to write 14 recipes for a weekly plan it makes the program quite cumbersome which is why I switched to numbers for the recipes.
+However my mentor pointed out if a user has to write 14 recipes for a weekly shopping list it makes the program quite cumbersome which is why I switched to numbers for the recipes.

 - I then transferred the fuzzy matching to be called in my edit_stock function as it is a more appropriate match with the user editing one item at a time.

 <p align="center">
   <img src="assets/images/spaghetti.png"alt="Fuzzy matching example of spaghetti" />
 </p>

+### User Story Reflection

+- During the testing process and I looked back at my user stories to see if I achieved all of my Must-haves.

+- The command line navigation works well and I have not got the program to fail in testing.

+- The user can generate a shopping list by inputting their meal choices and it will measure this against the current items in stock.

+- The user can view stock and view recipes easily by selecting the respective option from the main menu.

+- The user can edit both the existing stock and recipes and each one will be updated.

+- For future development, the user would be able to select meals for each day and could save their weekly meal plan so that it can be reused.
+Other ideas mentioned previously include a complete family shopping list including items such as toiletries.